 ENDANGERED OR THREATENED SPECIES ON THE GOSDIN SCENIC DRIVE

 While on the Gosdin Scenic Drive, you can see these species that are so rare in the wild they are considered threatened or endangered by the IUCN.
-Some, like the addax and addra gazelle, are critically endangered with only about 100-200 individuals remaining in the wild.
+Some, like the addax and dama gazelle, are critically endangered with only about 100-200 individuals remaining in the wild.
 The scimitar-

 horned oryx was extinct in the wild until 2016, when a small group was reintroduced into Chad.
 One of the scimitar-horned oryx calves you see at Fossil Rim may end up in the wild, considering we have and will continue to contribute to the released population!